amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

 }
 ```

-Notice that each comment is a ["Resource Identifier Object"](http://jsonapi.org/format/#document-resource-identifier-objects), meaning that it has an `id` and a `type`, but not `attributes`.
+Notice that each comment is a ["Resource Identifier Object"](http://jsonapi.org/format/#document-resource-identifier-objects), meaning that it has an `id` and a `type`, but no `attributes`.

 With this post, Ember Data will load each comment through the comments adapter by calling its `findRecord` hook.